gsarti/ik-nlp-tutorials/README.md

 These lab sessions are designed to help you follow along with the contents presented during the lectures, and introduce you to the skills and tools needed to complete the final projects.

-### What to expect?
+## What to expect?

-The lab sessions will be a mixture of tutorials and exercises.
+The lab sessions will be a mix of tutorials and exercises.
 The **tutorials** will present modern frameworks and tools to implement advanced NLP analyses and pipelines.
 The **exercises** are designed to teach you the skills needed for final projects.
 Here is a brief overview of the schedule:

 | Week | Lecture topic                            | Lab Tutorial                                                                      | Lab Exercise                                                                      |
 |------|------------------------------------------|-------------------------------------------------------------------------------|-------------------------------------------------------------------------------|